 - It is necessary to arrange for the shipping of the purchased item.
 This involves commissioning and paying a carrier to transport the goods from the supplier to the customer, regardless of the location of the carrier.

-As a result, if the online retailer orders the transport and uses the VAT number from the country of departure in dropshipping, the VAT process is changed.
-The online retailer carries out the moving delivery to the customer, as they dispatch the delivery item by commissioning the forwarder and using their own VAT identification number when dealing with the supplier.
+As a result of the above, when the dropshipper orders the transport and uses the VAT number from the country of departure in dropshipping, the VAT process is changed.
+The dropshipper carries out the moving delivery to the customer, as they dispatch the delivery item by commissioning the forwarder and using their own VAT identification number when dealing with the supplier.

 And what if the goods are coming from a third country (non-EU)?